 Con: not everyone is cut out for online study

 The truth is, not everyone will excel at online study.
 Some people learn better in a classroom environment, while others do better online.
 Some simply prefer a bricks-and-mortar classroom to an online environment.
 So even though there are plenty of reasons why online study is a great choice for so many, it’s unlikely we’ll see the complete disappearance of our TAFE and uni campuses any time soon.

 Why study an online course with OC?

 OC offers a number of online courses, both nationally recognised qualifications and short courses.
-Our courses cover a wide range of in-demand fields, such as accounting, business management, nursing, aged care and childcare.
+Our courses cover a wide range of in-demand fields, such as accounting, business management, nursing, community services and more.

 Our nationally recognised qualifications have all be developed with the assistance of industry experts, and have been designed to meet industry demand.
 This means you’ll be learning in-demand skills employers are looking out for.

 Not sure which which career to follow?
 Take our career quiz and find out which career area would be best suited to your personality.

 Or do you have a course in mind but aren’t sure if it’s the right one for you?
 You can sign up to our 7 day free course trial to see what online study is like with us first hand.

 Study a course with OC and take the first step towards unlocking your potential.